BuffaloBorn/timetracker/COMMANDS.md

 	login as each user to test difference

 4. Only admins can add/change a company

 	write before_filter in companies controller
 	login as each user to test controller

 5. Add pagination for works display

 	make sure GEMFILE has gem 'will_paginate'
 	ckeck out "blog": posts controller, post index view, config/application.rb add paginate to @works in works index controller set how many to paginate on config/application.rb add pagintion links in works index view file (will_paginate @works) optionally, style pagination links

 ## 12_04-Extended Exercise Review - Part 1

-We need to add before_filter  _/app/controller/work.rb_
+We need to add before&#95;filter  _/app/controller/work.rb_

 ```ruby
 before_action :authenticate_user!, only: [:new, :create, :edit, :update]
 ```

-Now we wanted to use the current_user from devise to pass to Work modeel object
+Now we wanted to use the current_user from devise to pass to Work model object

 Will modify the following
 ```ruby
 @work = Work.new(params[:work].permit(:project_id, :user_id, :datetimeperformed, :hours))
 ```
 to

 ```ruby
 @work = Work.new(params[:work].permit(:project_id,  :datetimeperformed, :hours))
 @work.user = current_user
 ```

-Plus we need to remove the selection/dropdown becau

-se we not passing the user id to the work controller
+Plus we need to remove the selection/dropdown because  we not passing the user id to the work controller

 ```ruby
 	<div>